 (ii) Participation in a combination of DUI trials, participation in other contested DUI matters, and/or other substantial involvement in this specialty area of practice which exhibit such proficiency in the defense of DUI defendants so as to demonstrate the equivalent of the subsections above.
 In the event that an applicant requests to be recertified pursuant to this subsection, no application will be accepted as meeting the requirements for board recertification without the express permission of the Board of Regents.
 Satisfaction of the requirements under this subsection shall be issued only by a two-thirds vote of the Board of Regents for good cause shown.

 5.1.2 RECERTIFICATION REFERENCE REQUIREMENTS

-Applicants for Recertification shall submit at least 3 attorney references in accordance with Rule 2.2.1.
+Applicants for Recertification shall submit at least 5 attorney and/or judicial references in accordance with Rule 2.2.1.
 References submitted by applicant may be asked to provide additional references for the applicant.
 In addition to references provided by the applicant, the Certification Committee may solicit additional statement(s) of reference upon notice to the applicant that additional references will be sought.
 Notwithstanding said notice, the identity of all references, whether provided by the applicant, or otherwise, shall remain confidential.
 Moreover, in order to promote accurate, candid comments from references, the substance of all communications with any reference shall remain confidential and not be subject to review by the applicant, or anyone acting on applicant’s behalf.
 Communication with references shall be governed as stated in Rule 2.2.1.

 5.2 RECERTIFICATION INDEPENDENT INQUIRY AND REVIEW